Bryan Reynolds Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.15 team ERA that ranks 13th among all MLB pitching staffs.
+- The Cubs' 4.09 team ERA ranks 13th among all league pitching staffs.

-- The Cubs give up the ninth-fewest home runs in baseball (70 total, one per game).
+- The Cubs surrender the fifth-fewest home runs in baseball (72 total, one per game).

-- In his last outing on Saturday against the San Francisco Giants, the righty went 6 2/3 innings, giving up two earned runs while surrendering six hits.
+- His last time out came on Thursday against the Pittsburgh Pirates, when the lefty tossed six innings, surrendering five earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.